valengrillo/tfcb-homework02/README.md

 ## About the data:

 Data was obtained from Fernández Moro et. al (2016) and found [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0166067#sec005).
-Data contains immunohistochemical information from patients with adenocarcinoma arising in the pancreatobiliary system who underwent diagnostic core needle biopsy or surgical resection.
+The raw dataset comprises 439 tumor samples and 38 immunohistochemical markers.Data contains immunohistochemical information from patients with adenocarcinoma arising in the pancreatobiliary system who underwent diagnostic core needle biopsy or surgical resection.
 Tumors are classified based on their anatomical localization,in accordance to the he 7th edition of the American Joint Committee on Cancer (AJCC)–Union for International Cancer Control (UICC) tumor node metastasis (TNM) classification:

 Anatomical tumor classes are: